AndyHeardApps/Revertible/README.md

 Swift Package Manager is the best way to include this library in your project.
 To do so, add a dependency pointing to [https://github.com/andyheardapps/Revertible.git](https://github.com/andyheardapps/Revertible.git) and be sure to add it as a dependency to your target of choice.

 Alternatively you may download the source and include it directly in your project.

+## Why not `UndoManager`?

+The `UndoManager` in Foundation is cumbersome to use, with a lot of boilerplate involved in adding undo and redo actions.
+With it being closure based, it can be easy to let a retain cycle slip in, while also possibly retaining full copies of large state data, just in case the undo action is applied.

+Consider a situation where a large nested model has a minor change made.
+A naive approach would be for the `UndoManager` to hold on to the entirety of the old value, in case it is needed in an undo action.
+A better approach would be to just track what has changed and where, but this adds more complexity to an already bloated method of tracking changes.

+This framework aims to ease those pains, with piecewise storage of only what has changed in a value, and a simple interface with which to push versions of a value onto the version stack.
+When an updated value is pushed onto the version stack, each property is inspected for changes, recursively, so that only the individual values that have changed are used.
+These values are then stored alongside their `KeyPath` in a lightweight struct.
+If no changes have occurred, then nothing happens.
+These `Reversion` values can then be applied to the updated object to revert it to the previous state.

+This method means that individual reversions do not know about the object that created them, resulting in a lower memory footprint and no risk of a memory leak.
+The `Reversion` type is what drives this framework.

+The framework has been designed to support basic types such as `Int` and `Bool` out of the box, as well as other common types such as `UUID` and basic collections like `Data`, `String`, `Array` etc. This allows more complex types to be used by combining these basic implementations.

 ## Additional features